schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 ## The First Step
 The simple idea underlying this approach is that the first step is creational, not destructive.
-Rather than killing the original method, which forces all clients to change, keep it in place, but it now delegats its impelementation.
+Rather than killing the original method, which forces all clients to change, keep it in place, but it now delegates its implementation.

 This is protected variation.
 The original method remains in place, protecting existing consumers from having to change.
 The underlying implementation